How to sew a Beanie | DIY Beanie

 You can make these beanies either with a seam or without a seam.
 Now let’s read that tiny piece of information in bold letters on the pattern again.
 If we want to use two different fabrics, we have to use the bottom seam version.
 This is very important to keep in mind.

 One sleepy evening I made a Beanie with contrasting fabrics and the seamless method.
 When I pulled everything right side out, I had my wake-up call and a good laugh!
-The front and back of the beanie were 2 different fabrics.
+The front and back were 2 different fabrics.
 My kids have Wacky Hat Day every time they have a spirit week.
-That beanie went into the wacky Hat pile.
+That one went into the wacky Hat pile.
 And I learned my lesson not to cut half asleep.

-Fabric choices are also decided based on which View we are making.
-The View A Standard Beanie can be made with a light to medium-weight knit fabric.
+The type of fabric you choose should be based on which View we are making.
+The View A can be made with a light to medium-weight knit fabric.
 I have used French Terry, Cotton Jersey and even sweatshirt Fleece.
 For View B & C, similar fabric choices work, but it works better with fabrics that have a good drape.
-Sweater Knits, DBP, Rib Knits, Waffle Knits and most of the lightweight Jersey.
+Also, keep the stretch of fabric in mind....lots of stretch is better.
+Sweater Knits, DBP, Rib Knits, Waffle Knits and most of the lightweight Jersey work well.

 Sewing a Beanie | 2 Different Ways